 Emergency preparedness in the healthcare sector isn’t something you can just set and forget.
 Rather, you need to constantly review plans and make adjustments to ensure that your staff and facilities are best-placed to handle an emergency when it occurs.

-During an emergency situation, having reliable communication is critical.
+Reliable communication is one of the most important aspects of emergency preparedness in healthcare organizations.
 Not only is it important so that vital information is shared with the right people in a timely manner so they can respond, but is is also important to contain the message and stop the spread of misinformation.

 Investing in a dedicated emergency communications channel like DeskAlerts is a great way to ensure that your employees are kept informed in the event of a disaster.
 This system allows you to send pop-up notifications to every computer in your organization at the press of a button, ensuring vital information is shared with as many people quickly.